 The Federal Work Study (FWS) Program is a part-time employment program designed to help you meet your educational expenses.
 To apply, submit your resume and accept the funds you have been offered within 10 days.

 How do I receive my Federal Work Student award?

 Federal Work Study is not a lump sum grant.
 You are eligible to earn up to the dollar amount listed on your financial aid award letter over the course of the term-time.
 You are not guaranteed this money, nor are you required to earn it all.
 If you would like to earn the dollar amount listed on your financial aid award letter, you need to find a job and work the appropriate amount of hours.
 You will receive the money in monthly paychecks based on your hourly wage and hours worked.
 The paychecks are issue on the 15th of every month.

 In order to activate your Federal Work Study you should review the jobs posted at the Career Center.

-Students must report FWS earnings on the FAFSA.
+Do students have to report FWS earnings on the FAFSA?

 You will receive an Award Letter indicating the financial aid you have been awarded.
 If you are eligible for Federal Work-Study, it will be listed with a dollar amount on the award letter.
 The dollar amount is the maximum a student may earn for the academic year on the Federal Work-Study Program.